domino-team/docs/docs/mini/internet.md

 ## Repeater Bridge (WDS)

 In other circumstances, you want to connect to your own router which you trust.
 You don't need a separate network, you can use Repeater Bridge mode.
 The most common one is called `WDS`.
-To use this mode, **your main router has to support WDS**.
+To use this mode, **your main router has to support WDS.
+As WDS has different implementation, you'd better use the same GL.iNet router**.
 Consult your main router's manual to check if it has this options.

 In WDS mode, the mini router only boost your main router's signal area, not creating a seprate network.
 There is no firewall between the mini router and the main router.

-**OpenVPN client function of the mini router will not work in bridge mode**
+**OpenVPN client function of the mini router will not work in bridge mode**.

 ![Connections](src/wds.png)